SotoLF/Epitope-Evaluator/Biological_Applications_Data/README.md

 ### SARS_Class_II.txt
 The prediction file containing MHC Class II epitopes predicted with NetMHCIIPan.
 * The super type alleles used were: DRB1-03:01, DRB1-04:01, DRB1-04:05, DRB1-08:03, DRB1-11:01, DRB1-13:02 and DRB3-01:01, and DRB3-02:02.

+### Prediction of Class-II epitopes from Spike variants

 ### Spikes.fasta
 The FASTA file containing the Spike sequences for each variant: